 Mole crickets are fast runners but poor jumpers.
 The insects fly mostly during the night.
 Young crickets or the nymphs are almost like the adults in appearance but smaller in size and without the well-developed wings.

 Field crickets and the smaller ground crickets are smaller than mole crickets, ranging from 1 1/4 inches to less than 1/2 inch long.
 While annoying, they do not do as much damage to lawns as mole crickets.

 The growth habit of various turfgrass species makes the grasses more prone to injury.
-Grasses with an open growth habit such as bahiagrass create root dryness which in turn invites the pests.
-Bermudagrass turf that is mowed very short results in reduction of root depth and this creates favorable conditions for mole cricket infestations.
+Grasses with an open growth habit such as bahiagrass result in dry soil around the roots which, in turn, invites the pests.
+Bermudagrass turf that is mowed very short results in reduction of root depth, and this creates favorable conditions for mole cricket infestations.